luiswirth/bsc-thesis/src/matter/mesh.typ

 === Subsets

-// TODO: There is some concern that the naming here is confusing.
-// Subsets or sets in general are unordered, so producing multiple
-// objects that are permutations of each other, might confuse...

 Another important notion is that of a subsimplex or a face of a simplex
 @hatcher:algtop.
-In this context, we first consider the concept of vertex subsets.
+In this context, we first consider the concept of subset simplices.

-A simplex $sigma$ can be considered a subset of another simplex $tau$ if all vertices of $sigma$ are also vertices of $tau$.
-We can check this condition directly: $sigma subset.eq tau <=> (forall a in sigma => a in tau)$
+A simplex $sigma$ can be considered as the subset of another simplex $tau$ if all vertices of $sigma$ are also vertices of $tau$.
+We can check this condition
+directly: $sigma subset.eq tau <=> (forall a in sigma => a in tau)$
 ```rust
 pub fn is_subset_of(&self, other: &Self) -> bool {
   self.iter().all(|v| other.vertices.contains(v))